NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/content-types/get-started.md

 + Often, these can be partialized files from your How-to pages.
 + This is usually the bare minimum (a single Bot Management FW rule) + the most general use case for a product.
-+ This may at times contradict the flow in the Cloudflare dashboard at times.
++ This may at times contradict the flow in the Khulnasoft dashboard at times.
 If it does, consider raising it up to the Product team.

 ### Optional components